google/android-fhir/docs/contrib/git.md

    typically with a generic message such as _"Incorporated review feedback."_
    Do NOT squash (or amend) these review updates into the original commit.

-1. Maintainers (AKA Committers) _squash_ all commits of PRs into a single commit when merging.
+1. Maintainers (with write acces) _squash_ all commits of PRs into a single commit when merging.

 ## Usage